Rao2000/object_localization_hust/README.md

 * Step #1: implementing the localization network using direct bbox regression
 * Step #2: adding anchors in the localization network
 * Extra credit: multiple object localization using your own network
-* Extra credit: multiple object localization using your own network